micmejia/bible-dump/AMPC/Jeremiah/Jer 34.md

-And you recently turned around _and_ repented, doing what was right in My sight by proclaiming liberty each one to his neighbor [who was his bond servant]; and you made a covenant _or_ pledge before Me in the house which is called by My [^a]Name.
+And you recently turned around _and_ repented, doing what was right in My sight by proclaiming liberty each one to his neighbor [who was his bond servant]; and you made a covenant _or_ pledge before Me in the house which is called by My Name.